M0rtyMerr/awesome-it-jokes/README.md

 ## Motivation

 IT community usually creates new ["awesome-*something*"](https://github.com/search?q=awesome) repository for each new language or platform.
-We love having highlighted list of exciting tools created during our history.
+We love having a hand-picked list of exciting tools created since time immemorial.
-Just to share with a newbie or choose something to play around during the weekends.
+Why?
+Just to share with a newbie or to choose something to play around with during the weekends.
-Sadly we forgot about the funny side of our work.
+Sadly up to now we forgot about the funny side of our work.

 There is a specific sense of humor, which probably could be understood only by true programmers.
-Artifacts of it are hidden all around the internet, in personal blogs or conferences youtube channel.
+Artifacts of it are hidden all around the internet, in personal blogs or conferences' youtube channel.
-The purpose of this repo is storing all of them in one place.
+The purpose of this repo is having them all in one place.
-Just to show new people that we can be funny and we usually do.

 ## Acceptance Criteria

-Humour is a subjective thing, so any discussion about "was _REALLY_ it funny" in PRs are not allowed.
+Humour is a subjective thing, so any discussion about "was it _REALLY_ funny" in PRs are not allowed.
-Feel free to contribute anything that corresponds with the following rules:
+Feel free to contribute anything that obeys the following rules:

-- #### Content should be created with the only purpose - make somebody smile
+- #### Content should be created with one and only purpose - to make somebody smile
 - #### Content should be about IT-specific topic or at least use IT terms

 Serious tech-talk with a funny picture of cat on one slide in the middle won't be accepted.